 Benefits by County

-As of June 30, 2019, over 94,000 individuals received benefits from PSRS/PEERS.
-Total annual benefits paid were nearly $3 billion.
-Of this amount, more than $2.6 billion, or 89%, was distributed among Missouri's 114 counties, positively impacting the state's economy.
+As of December 31, 2019, over 97,000 individuals received benefits from PSRS/PEERS.
+Total annual benefits paid were more than $3 billion.
+Of this amount, more than $2.7 billion, or 89%, was distributed among Missouri's 114 counties, positively impacting the state's economy.